novrin/reply/README.md

 ## Usage

-The example below, we use a reply Engine to compose replies to server requests in an application's handler functions.
+In the example below, we add a reply engine to a application and use it in its HTTP handlers to compose replies to requests.

 ```go
 package main